-- SLU LAW's Center for Health Law Studies is consistently ranked as the premier health law program in the nation by U.S. News and World Report, and the College for Public Health and Social Justice's public health program has been recognized among the top 50 programs.
+- SLU LAW's Center for Health Law Studies is consistently ranked as the premier health law program in the nation by U.S. News and World Report.
+The College for Public Health and Social Justice's public health program has been recognized among the top programs in the U.S.

 - Students in this dual-degree program receive training from internationally renowned professors, unparalleled professional opportunities at field placements, and access to a robust alumni network.

-Graduates of the dual-degree program have diverse employment opportunities and often serve in influential positions in health care systems, nonprofit institutions, large health law firms, health policy and human rights organizations, federal and state regulatory agencies, think tanks, and pharmaceutical, device and biotechnology corporations.
+Graduates of the dual-degree program have diverse employment opportunities.
+They often serve in influential positions in health care systems, nonprofit institutions, large health law firms, health policy and human rights organizations, federal and state regulatory agencies, think tanks, and pharmaceutical, device and biotechnology corporations.